iotaledger/access-sdk/README.md

 - [github.com/iotaledger/access-mobile-client](https://github.com/iotaledger/access-mobile-client.git) contains an Android-based Access Reference Implementation.
 It is meant to work as the User Interface both for creating policies and initiating access requests.
 It will eventually be replaced by the cross-platform implementation under the access-client repository.
 - [github.com/iotaledger/access-policy-store](https://github.com/iotaledger/access-policy-store) contains the Access Policy Store.
 It consists of interface servers for managing policies.
 It will eventually be rendered obsolete when a Permanode solution is rolled out.

-## Documentation
+## Documentation (v0.1.0-alpha)

-For newcomers, documentation is the ideal place to start.
-It will give you an overview of how the project is structured.
+The [docs](/docs/v0.1.0) directory contains markdown files for documentation over the `v0.1.0-alpha` release tag.

-The [docs](/docs/v0.1.0) directory contains markdown files for documentation:
+Please note that it does not necessarily reflect the current state of `master` or `develop` branches.
+In case you want to inspect the code, make sure you set the release tag.
  - [Introduction](/docs/v0.1.0/01-introduction.md)
  - [Engineering Specification](/docs/v0.1.0/02-engineering-specs.md)
  - [Architecture](/docs/v0.1.0/03-architecture.md)